rik-janssen/super-simple-site-offline-beta/readme.txt

 * Custom background, display text and the option to add a logo to your offline landing page.
 * A redirect option for if you want to close a site and make sure all the trafic is forwarded to the new site.
 Of course with the proper HTTP headers so Google knows what your intentions are.
 * Put a form below or in your message using shortcode to gather emailadresses or other important information so that your offline page turns in to a simple temporary landing page and you do not mis out on leads.
+* Add the ip addresses of your clients or other people so they have unrestricted access to the website while the rest of the world will see an 'offline message'.
+[NEW!]
+* Whitelist pages so that they are not affected by the offline-mode.
+[NEW!]

 == Installation ==
 1. Upload the unpacked folder to the "/wp-content/plugins/" directory or install it via the WP plugin directory accessable by your WP instance.